 History of Trio Upward Bound

 The origins of Upward Bound date back to the Educational Opportunity Act, which was signed into law by President Lyndon B. Johnson in 1964.
-According to the Council for Opportunity in Education, the experimental program was first introduced to reduce barriers faced by low-income and first-generation college students that created inequality in educational opportunity for those students.
-The program is offered through colleges, universities and community colleges, and funds are distributed to individual programs through the issuance of competitive grants.
+According to the Council for Opportunity in Education, the experimental program was first introduced to reduce barriers faced by low-income and first-generation college students that created inequality in educational opportunities for those students.
+The program is offered through colleges, universities, and community colleges, and funds are distributed to individual programs through the issuance of competitive grants.

 Upward Bound is just one of three programs that are currently a part of Trio.
 Talent Search was created by the Higher Education Act in 1965, and Special Services for Disadvantaged Students followed in 1968.
 This set of education programs, dubbed “Trio” is primarily used to encourage students to attend college who otherwise might not have the opportunity, and to ensure their success once they begin their college experience.